If you thought Australian Survivor looked tough, military-style reality show SAS: Australia will be a shock to the system.

 One of the season one recruits, Ali Oetjen, revealed exactly what it was like filming the intense series.

-The recruits are under the eye of the directing staff (DS) led by the formidable Ant Middleton who admits he doesn't feel sorry for any of the recruits.
+The recruits are under the eye of the directing staff (DS) including new recruit Dean Stott and led by the formidable Ant Middleton, who admits he doesn't feel sorry for any of the recruits.

 "I don't care if recruits pass the course – I am not there to be friends with anyone," he revealed in an official statement.